“Be who you want to be. Don’t let anyone else influence that.” -Jane Holiday

-Paul wanted to avoid love as much as you wanted to avoid love, but God did not take the sexual urges away so you both could understand what it means to love someone, and not just preach about it, but to actually experience it first hand.
+Paul wanted to avoid love as much as you wanted to avoid love, but God did not take the sexual urges away so that you both could understand what it means to love someone, and not just preach about it, but to actually experience it firsthand.
 If those sexual urges for that person you burn for went away, then you would prefer to just be asexual the rest of your life.
 God doesn’t want that for you.
 He wants you to discipline yourself in love while still dancing with the lust/love dynamic.

 The lonely nights and your body taunting you, haunting you, and the taste of Aaron’s body odor still lingers on yours when you smell your skin.
 His love is in you.
-The night before he replies back with a simple request: Come back home next month.
+The night before he replies with a simple request: Come back home next month.

-You called Aaron because you missed the way he held you and you wanted him to hold you so badly in that moment when Roxy was gasping for air at 2:00 in the morning and you were crying and crying, helpless at helping her.
+You called Aaron because you missed the way he held you and you wanted him to hold you so badly in that moment when Roxy was gasping for air at 2:00 in the morning and you were crying and crying, helpless to help her.
 It was her struggle.
 At one point, she hid herself under the bed.
-You called Jerry, the devout Christian who inspired you out of Milestone brainwash cult camp, the man who you started developing strong feelings towards two years ago but somehow it went away.
+You called Jerry, the devout Christian who inspired you out of Milestone brainwash cult camp, the man who you started developing strong feelings towards two years ago that somehow went away.
 He still cares and has been watching you on your journey on the sidelines.
 He tells you that it’s okay to find another dog after Roxy passes, but tells you that he understands since he’s had to see off four of his dogs.
-You call Aaron and he tells you that he’s had to put down his 14 year old Labrador and ever since he’s never gotten a single dog.
+You call Aaron and he tells you that he had to put down his 14 year old Labrador, and ever since he’s never gotten a single dog.
 He tells you that the best thing to do is to put Roxy down and end her suffering if that time comes.
 You tell Jerry that you’ll take her to the vet first thing and you ask Jerry to pray over her and he obliges.
 You also ask Aaron to pray over Roxy and he tells you that he will pray for peace over her—whatever that means.

 Please call me back.